 Bilingual Bonus: Signs are posted around the whaling ship in Russian— being able to read them will make it easier to get around and know where you are.

-The various russian soldiers speaks russian, and Yusurov and Hansen have a brief talk in russian before switching to english.
-Or to the selected language.
+The various Russian soldiers speak Russian, and Yusurov and Hansen have a brief talk in Russian before switching to English or the selected language.

 Body Horror: From the half rotten zombies to the crawlers and the one-armed specimens, who all used to be people.